ScottPatterson/Community-Ingress-DeviceManagementAPI-Docs/DeviceManagementAPI/DeviceManagementAPI.rst

 - **Qi Namespace:** This identifies which Qi Namespace the device will write to.
 In Qi, all writes must be assigned a namespace.

 - **Expiration Time**: This determines when the security token expires.
-If the device has the ability to re-register with the API, it is recommended to keep this duration short and to periodically re-register before this token expires.
-Doing this will reduce the time a token can be used to authenticate if the token is ever compromised.
-Devices that do not have the ability to use the API to renew tokens and can store their tokens securely should choose a long expiration time.

 - **Signature:** This is a cryptographic signature that verifies that the token is legitimate and has not been tampered with.
 It uses the HMAC-SHA256 algorithm.

 The security token generated by the API during device registration is a bearer token, meaning that any client that presents the token to the ingress gateway will be able to authenticate as that device, assuming the token is valid.
 Because of this, it is imperative that the token be stored in a secure location on the device that is only accessible to the application sending data to the ingress service.
 If that token is ever compromised, an unauthorized client can impersonate the device until the token expires or is revoked.

 This token should never be transported over an unsecure network connection.
-If, for example, you have a management service that does token registration and renewal with the API and then pushes the token down to the device, make sure your network connection to the device is using SSL/TLS or other secure protocol.
+If, for example, you have a seperate management service that does token registration and renewal with the API and then pushes the token down to the device which generates OMF messages, make sure your network connection to the device is using SSL/TLS or other secure protocol.
 The device management API is only accessible using HTTPS.

 Since each OMF message contains the token, never send OMF data to a service that does not implement SSL/TLS or other secure protocol.
 The community ingress gateway will not accept insecure protocol connections, but if you use a proxy or data aggregator such as a message broker, make sure connections to any services that accept your OMF messages are secure and that the services you are sending the messages to are trusted.

 Token Renewal
 -------------

 It is recommended to keep token expiration times short and to have your application renew the token before it expires.
 For example, you could specify that the token expires after 24 hours and have your application renew the token every 12 hours.
 By doing this, you limit the amount of time the token is valid in the event that it's ever compromised.
-To renew a token you can make a POST to the API and pass in the existing device information but provide a new TokenExpiration with the desired expiration date.
-The POST response will include a DeviceModel with a newly generated ProducerToken that expires on the date specified.
+To renew a token you can make a POST to the API and pass in the existing device information into the DeviceModel but provide a new ``TokenExpiration`` with the desired expiration date.
+The POST response will include a DeviceModel with a newly generated ``ProducerToken`` that expires on the date specified.